Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Be truthful in disclosure - failure to disclose known exposures or test results can void your policy.

-Key recommendations for nurses and medical professionals:
+Common considerations for nurses and medical professionals:

 Address shift work explicitly: Ensure policies cover irregular hours and define inability to work appropriately for shift workers.